FernandoSchett/turing_machine/README.md

 ## About 🤔:

-The GitHub project introduces two Turing Machines, MT1 and MT2, designed to calculate the arrival time at a destination based on flight duration, departure time, departure meridian, and arrival meridian (in degrees, with east and west indicators).
-These machines serve as computational tools for addressing time-related complexities in air travel, more details at the [report]().
+The GitHub project introduces two Turing Machines, MT1 and MT2, designed to calculate the arrival time at a destination based on flight duration, departure time, departure meridian, and arrival meridian (in degrees, with east and west indicators) all these parameters are represented in unary base.
+More details at the [report]().

 ## Resourses 🧑‍🔬: